Length & Difficulty: 8 km Roundtrip | 3 hours | Moderate

 The falls are absolutely spectacular.
 It’s a series of three large waterfalls, one right after the other.
 The volume of water spilling down these cliffs is astounding and there is a path right to the cliffs edge to give you a decent look at the falls.
 Please use utmost caution here.
 The cliff areas surrounding the falls are wet, slippery, and incredibly steep, so use at your own risk.
 Take your time, enjoy the sound of the rushing water, and soak in the beauty of the forest.

 To get to the trail head from Gibsons, head north on Highway 101 and turn right on Field Road by the Shell station and the Wilson Creek Plaza.
 Drive to the end of Field Road and turn left onto Hilltop Road.
 Drive to the end of Hilltop and park on your left where you will see the “Suncoaster Trail” sign and map board.
+You can easily book transportation to and from the trail head of the Suncoaster Trail via the Coastal Rides App.

 The trails of the Sunshine Coast offer a wide array of experiences for travellers of all levels and walks of life.
 Ranging in length, difficulty, and experience, the trails on the Sunshine Coast are the epitome of the pristine beauty and epic landscapes of British Columbia.